ISTESRMNCR/CODE-CAMP-2020/content/finalist/The Coding Hush/index.md

 Team-Quote: "Winners find a way, not a way out!"
 Application_Type: "Web Application"
 ---

-Team Introduction will go here.

 Attention y'all, We are Team “The Coding Hush” .
 The theme that we have come up to after much brainstorming is “Empowering The Differently Abled” .
 Being differently abled is a complex phenomenon which reflects an interaction between the features of a person’s body and the features of the society in which he or she lives.
 We might not have the experience or the pain they go through on a daily basis but we do understand it and hence, this web application is our way of empathizing with them.

-# Project's Name - Assitive Touch
+# Assitive Touch

 _**Theme-Name**_ : Empowering differently abled